VolhaP87/Stroke_Prediction_Analysis/README.md

 The decision tree tuned model (max_depth=5, min_samples_split=15, min_samples_leaf=9, max_features=15) performed much better than the baseline model.
 It showed the recall of 76% with false negatives being equal to 15.
 The model considered "age" and "no_ever_married" as the most important features.
 The model was chosen for future analysis.

 #### Bagged Trees Models
 The bagged tree baseline model didn't perform well enough.
-The recall score was equal to 21%, while the number of false negatives became 49.
+The recall score was equal to 19%, while the number of false negatives became 50.
 The model got to be tuned to perform better.
-The bagged tree tuned model (with n_estimators=100 and max_features=19) didn't perform better: the recall score stayed the same (19%), while the number of false negatives was equal to 49.
+The bagged tree tuned model (with n_estimators=100 and max_features=2) didn't perform better: the recall score dropped to 5%, while the number of false negatives increased to 59.
 The bagged tree baseline model was chosen for further analysis.

 #### Random Forest Models
 The random forest baseline model didn't perform well enough: it had a low recall score (10%) with the high number of false negatives (56).
 The model gave the strongest importance to "age", "bmi", and "avg_glucose_level" columns.
 The model was then tuned to find if it could perform any better.